-While some knee pain may come and go with just rest, it can indicate a more significant problem and require medical intervention.
+While some pain in the knee may come and go with just rest, it can indicate a more significant problem and require medical intervention.

-The team at Florida Medical Pain Management recommends treating acute knee pain with a self-care RICE treatment, which includes rest, ice, compression, and elevation.
+The team at Florida Medical Pain Management recommends treating acute pain in the knee with a self-care RICE treatment, which includes rest, ice, compression, and elevation.
 If your knee pain gets worse or doesn’t begin to improve after a week, you should contact your pain management specialist immediately.

 If your knee pain is accompanied by significant swelling, redness, or warmth around the joint, you should schedule an appointment.
 Also, you should schedule an appointment if you have significant pain or a fever.